ANDREW YODER,

 Jacob YEATER who came with son Andrew (Sr.) and wife from the Palatinate

-some of the earlier DNA testing that some of the different Yetter and Yeater
+know from some of the earlier DNA testing that some of the different Yetter and

-and Yater lines, while connected to each other, are not connected to the Swiss
+Yeater and Yater lines, while connected to each other, are not connected to the

-Joders.
+Swiss Joders.
 They seem likely to come from a separate German family.
-So we thought,
+So we

-“perhaps this line is not from our Swiss folk and the spelling Y-O-D-E-R was
+thought, “perhaps this line is not from our Swiss folk and the spelling Y-O-D-E-R

 shows an exact 12 for 12 marker match with the ancestral Yoder/Joder